 - Asthma control pills

-- Bronchodilator inhaler when the wheezing and cold is caused by bacterial infection
+- Bronchodilator inhaler when the wheezing and cold is caused by a bacterial infection

 Those who wheeze due to anxiety disorders should seek professional care, medicines and psychological counsel therapy to get rid of anxiety.